eagt/compose3/README.md

 Create another file, .env/development/database, containing those for our database service:
 `$ touch db`

-Add all what is included in the compose3 project in GH or in the Docker-Compose-F in local machine.
+Add all what is included in the compose3 project in GH or in the compose3 in local machine.
 <b>Note:</b> Remember to change the name of the application for the POSTGRES_DB or any other if variable.

 Create a Gemfile and a Gemfile.lock file at the root of the project